 Ethel L. Hersey Prize

-The Hersey Prize is awarded annually to the best essay written for an American Studies course.
+The Hersey Prize is a monetary award given annually to the best essay written on an American topic.
 The prize considers exceptional essays written in any of the many contributory disciplines of American studies, with a preference for an interdisciplinary approach.
 Winning essays embody superlative research, analysis, argumentation, and style in their exploration and illumination of American topics.
+Papers should be turned in to the American Studies office by April 12, 2016 for consideration for the 2016 Hersey Prize.

 Read the most recent essays to receive this award: